rabbit-ear/rabbit-ear-app/readme.md

 # Blender-style graph maker

+## 2023-08-20

+new features:

+- ray-repeat. but in terms of the folded state. already in rabbit-ear as `flatFold()`, but with a "F" as the assignment.

 ## 2023-08-15

 Amazingly, I can see the finish line.
 There are still quite a few remaining issues, and then a wealth of small quality of life improvements which would be confusing to a new user.